litestar-org/litestar/docs/migration/fastapi.rst

 ..  seealso::

-    To learn more about registering routes, check out this chapter in the documentation: `registering routes <usage/1-routing/1-registering-routes.md>`_
+    To learn more about registering routes, check out this chapter in the documentation: :ref:`registering routes <usage/routing:registering routes>`

 Routers and Routes
 ~~~~~~~~~~~~~~~~~~